Aftermath of the 2016 United Kingdom European Union membership referendum: Racist abuse and hate crimes

-More than a hundred racist abuse and hate crimes were reported in the immediate aftermath of the referendum with many citing the plan to leave the European Union, with police saying there had been a five-fold increase since the vote.
+More than a hundred hate crimes incidents were reported in the immediate aftermath of the referendum with many citing the plan to leave the European Union, with police saying there had been a five-fold increase since the vote.
 On 24 June, a school in Cambridgeshire was vandalised with a sign reading "Leave the EU.
 No more Polish vermin."
 Following the referendum result, similar signs were distributed outside homes and schools in Huntingdon, with some left on the cars of Polish residents collecting their children from school.
 On 26 June, the London office of the Polish Social and Cultural Association was vandalised with racist graffiti.
 Both incidents were investigated by the police.
 Other instances of racism occurred as perceived foreigners were targeted in supermarkets, on buses and on street corners, and told to leave the country immediately.
 The hate crimes were widely condemned by politicians, the UN and religious groups.
 MEP Daniel Hannan disputed both the accuracy of reporting and connection to the referendum, in turn receiving criticism for rejecting evidence.

 On 8 July 2016, figures released by the National Police Chiefs' Council indicated there were 3,076 reported hate crimes and incidents across England, Wales and Northern Ireland between 16 and 30 June, compared to 2,161 for the same period in 2015, a 42% increase; the number of incidents peaked on 25 June, when there were 289 reported cases.
 Assistant Chief Constable Mark Hamilton, the council's lead on hate crime, described the "sharp rise" as unacceptable.
 The figures were reported to have shown the greatest increase in areas that voted strongly to leave.